 On November 1, 2005, the City priced a floating to fixed interest rate exchange agreement swap with Royal Bank of Canada ("RBC") on a forward basis.
 The City pre-qualified eight firms to submit competitive bids, and RBC submitted the lowest bid of 3.761%.
 This swap was previously assigned to the 2008A variable rate demand bonds and the 2010B SIFMA Indexed Notes.
 The swap is currently associated with the 2012C SIFMA Indexed Notes, which refunded the 2010 SIFMA Indexed Notes.
 The addition of the SIFMA-Indexed Notes diversifies the System's variable rate debt portfolio.
-Rates on the notes are calculated at SIFMA +60 bps, and the notes expire in 2016.
-On August 1, 2016, CUS refunded 2012C SIFMA Index Notes to CUS 2016C Libor Index.
+On August 1, 2016, the City refunded 2012C SIFMA Index Notes to CUS 2016C Libor Index.
+Rates on the notes are calculated at 70% of One-Month US Dollar LIBORplus 60 basis points.